bollu/bollu.github.io/README.txt

 - For a given chord, say `C Eb G Bb`, we want a different chord whose 3rd and 7th are the same.
 - Key idea: a tritone (3 whole tone / 6 semitones away) works.
-- So, for example, we would be `Gb`.
+- So, for example, we would pick `Gb`, whose minor 7th chord is `Gb - Bb - Db - E

 ##### Walking Bass Line